 Do you have a favorite time of day to write?
 What about a favorite place?

-Just a couple more questions…and these may be prying questions, but I’d love a peek behind the curtain, as it were.
-Can you tell us something about your newest release that is NOT in the blurb.
+I’m going to take a chance and ask if you could tell us something about your newest release that is NOT in the blurb.

 Enjoy an Excerpt